vyp/evil-quick-scope/readme.md

 3. `evil-qs-backward-primary`
 4. `evil-qs-backward-secondary`

 - "**Primary**" refers to characters that can be reached in **two** keystrokes just by pressing `f`/`F` and then the character.

+  - By default these faces are given the "green" foreground color.

 - "**Secondary**" refers to characters that require additionally pressing a semicolon (`;`) to be reached, hence requiring **three** keystrokes.

+  - By default these faces are given the "blue" foreground color.

 - "Forward" refers to characters highlighted *after* the cursor, i.e. navigated via `f`.